Make yourself a hot cup of coffee while you devour these uplifting pieces of work that will tug many a heartstring.

 A Clear Blue Sky by Jonny Bairstow and Duncan Hamilton

 All of eight was English wicketkeeper Jonny Bairstow who had to deal with his celebrated father David ‘blue eyed’ Bairstow – who incidentally too was England’s wicketkeeper (and a very popular one at that) – taking his life at the age of 46.
 Following the initial shock, Jonny found his way through the turbulences by dedicating his life to sport.
 The man was a gifted athlete having proven himself in rugby and football through his adolescence.
-But he eventually followed his father’s footsteps by choosing cricket, reaching the pinnacle of the sport as he went on to become England’s wicketkeeper with the most Test runs in a year in his kitty.
+But he eventually followed his father’s footsteps by choosing cricket, reaching the pinnacle of the sport as he went on to become the English wicketkeeper with the most Test runs in a year in his kitty.
 This emphatic account of adversity alongside what it means to come into your own will infuse you with the will to overcome absolutely anything.
 Thank you Jonny for this one!

 The Verdict by Nick Stone

 Will you be able to fight for the acquittal of a man who has given you some of the worst memories of your life?
 Terry Flynt, a struggling legal clerk, finds himself in a predicament when he has been asked to defend murder-accused multi-millionaire Vernon James – the same person who had nearly ended his career many years back.
 But Terry is desperately trying to prove himself and this case could make his career.
 On digging deeper into the life of the accused, Terry is forced to confront secrets of their shared past.
 His feelings turn complicated when the evidence begins to show that James could be innocent.
 Can Terry defend his former best friend turned foe unbiasedly?